armaansd/pac-mAIn/docs/final.md

 <p> We found that our agent trained with tabular Q-Learning performed poorly in our new environment.
 A major limitation of tabular Q-learning is that it applies only to discrete action and state spaces.
 Due to the zombie being a moving entity, it made q-value entries involving player death inaccurate and resulted in inefficient learning. </p>

 ### Qualitative
-<p>Compared to PPO, was unable to effectively learn to avoid the zombie while collecting diamonds.</p>
+<p>Compared to PPO, the agent trained with tabular Q-Learning was unable to effectively learn to avoid the zombie while collecting diamonds.</p>

 ### Quantitative
-<p>Compared to PPO, Q-Learning took longer for the agent to reach a solution (collect all diamonds).</p>
+<p>Compared to PPO, the agent trained with Q-Learning took longer to reach a solution (collect all diamonds).</p>

 <H2>Resources Used</H2>